Web analytics involves collecting, processing, visualizing web data to enable critical thinking about how users interact with a web application.

 This post provides context for determining if a given metric is "vanity" or actionable.

-Add Google Analytics or Piwik to your application.
-Both are free and while Piwik is not as powerful as Google Analytics you can self-host the application which is the only option in many environments.
+Add Google Analytics or Matoma to your application.
+Both are free and while Matoma is not as powerful as Google Analytics you can self-host the application which is the only option in many environments.

 Think critically about the factors that will make your application successful.
 These factors will vary based on whether it's an internal enterprise app, an e-commerce site or an information-based application.